 Overview of Available Biological Samples

-Donated biosamples were provided near the time of enrolment or during a subsequent sample collection campaign.
-Biosamples available for access include serum, plasma, DNA, red blood cells, cryo-preserved whole blood and urine samples.
+Biological samples were donated near the time of enrollment or during a subsequent sample collection campaign.
+Biological samples available for access include serum, plasma, DNA, red blood cells, cryo-preserved whole blood, and urine samples.
 When participant donated a sample to CPTP, a sample donation questionnaire about the physical state of the participant at the time of donation that may influence markers in the blood and/or urine was administered.
 To learn more about interpretative variables from sample donation questionnaire, click here.
 The time since last meal was recorded at the time of blood donation.
-Urine samples were collected at random time during the day.
-If a participant was unable to provide a blood sample due to medical or geographical reasons, a saliva sample or blood spot was sought whenever possible.
+Urine samples were collected at a random time of day.
+If a participant was unable to provide a blood sample due to medical or geographical reasons, a saliva sample or blood spot was sought whenever possible

 All blood samples were collected from participants via arm venipuncture into Becton Dickinson vacutainer tubes as per manufacture instructions.
 Serum was collected in a SST tube.
 Plasma, buffy coat and red blood cells were collected in a K2EDTA tube.
 In a subset of participants, PST-plasma and ACD whole blood were collected.

 Urine, when requested, was collected in a sterile cup without preservatives.
 Saliva samples were collected, often at the participant’s home, in an Oragene™ saliva kit.
 Blood spots were collected at the participant’s home using a Whatman® 903 card.

 For blood and urine samples processed and aliquoted onsite at the phlebotomy collection location, samples were shipped and transported frozen at -80oC.
-For those phlebotomy collection sites without onsite biosample aliquoting services, biosamples were shipped and transported in batches to be received by the regional processing lab often the same day or the next day.
+For those phlebotomy collection sites without onsite biological sample aliquoting services, biological samples were shipped and transported in batches to be received by the regional processing lab often the same day or the next day.
 Spun-SST, spun-PST, EDTA and urine samples were shipped on ice while ACD samples were shipped and transported at ambient temperature.

 Saliva and blood spot samples were shipped at ambient temperature.